 The Travel Money Nz App® is a digital travel wallet that can be used anywhere in the world, 24/7.
 With the app, you can manage your:

-If you’ve purchased a Travel Money Nz Currency Pass through one of our stores, or from a participating store, you can connect your travel budget to your card.
+If you’ve purchased a Travel Money Nz Cash Passport through one of our stores, or from a participating store, you can connect your travel budget to your card.
 Then you can use the app to see your balance and transactions, as well as add more funds if needed.

 It's a quick and easy way to keep track of your travel money, while keeping it separate from your everyday bank account.